Jaysh al-Islam: Death of leader Zahran Alloush

-Developments 2016-18
+Developments, 2016–2018

+The organisations rule over Douma and Ghouta was characterised by the imposition of a highly religious, corrupt and oppressive regime, where "its leadership [lived] in luxury and utmost privilege while the people of Douma and Ghouta were starving."
+Jaysh al-Islam's rule compelled many in the region to stay in Ba'athist occupied territories to avoid them.

-Since the death of Zahran Alloush late 2015, there have been conflicts between Jaysh al-Islam and other members of the Unified Military Command of Eastern Ghouta, along with associated groups such as Al-Nusra Front and its Jaish al-Fustat operations room.
-Ahrar al-Sham have remained neutral.
+Since the death of Zahran Alloush in late 2015, there have been conflicts between Jaysh al-Islam and other members of the Unified Military Command of Eastern Ghouta, along with associated groups such as Al-Nusra Front and its Jaish al-Fustat operations room.
+Ahrar al-Sham has remained neutral.
 Intra-rebel fighting in Ghouta took place in May 2016, with 300 deaths.
 On 24 May 2016, leaders of Jaysh al-Islam and al-Rahman Legion met to sign a peace deal to end hostilities.

 On 25 January 2017, Jaysh al-Islam's Idlib branch joined Ahrar al-Sham.

 In April 2017 a coalition of the Al-Rahman Legion and Tahrir al-Sham encroached on the area of Eastern Ghouta controlled by Jaysh, which launched a campaign to drive them out, resulting in 95 casualties between 26 April and 1 May.
 The clashes enabled the Syrian Army to make advances in eastern Damascus.
 Demonstrators called for an end to the fighting; video footage circulated at the end of April appeared to show Jaysh al-Islam fighters opening fire on demonstrators who called for an end to the rebel infighting.

 On 12 April 2018, some 13,000 Jaysh al-Islam fighters with their families have evacuated the town of Douma in buses, thus surrendering that town to the Assad government.
-Jaysh fighters and their families have resettled in northern Syria, in the Aleppo countryside, where they operate under the Turkish-backed Syrian National Army.
+Jaysh fighters and their families have resettled in northern Syria, in the Aleppo countryside, where they operate out of Jarabulus under the Turkish-backed Free Syrian Army.

+Post-Assad era

+Following the fall of the Assad regime in December 2024, Jaysh al-Islam was integrated into the reorganised Syrian military, with its leader, Essam al-Buwaydhani, becoming an official in the Ministry of Defense as the commander of the 70th Division.